guilhermeaiolfi/overnight/docs/controllers.md

 # Controllers (Pages)

 In Overnight, controllers are called **Pages**.
 They handle HTTP requests and return responses.
+Pages are plain PHP classes — no base class required.
+Dependencies are resolved automatically via the container.

 ## Creating a Page